Liveweight loss and recovery in cattle

 200 kg400 kg600 kg

-Keeping cattle off feed and water for six to eight hours before transport is recommended as they travel better, are easier to handle and are cleaner on arrival.
-Cattle are also deprived of feed and water while they are travelling, so further loss of liveweight is inevitable.
+Cattle are also deprived of feed and water while they are travelling, so liveweight loss during transportation is inevitable.
 Therefore, any unnecessary delays between mustering and selling need to be avoided to minimise liveweight loss.
-Generally, the time factor is more important than the distance travelled.
+The time of feed and water deprivation is of greater importance than distance travelled.

 Liveweight recovery